natenka/pyneng-book-en/docs/source/book/14_regex/2b_spec_sym_repetition.rst

 ``*``
 ~~~~~

-The asterisk indicates that the previous expression can be repeated 0 or more times.
+Asterisk indicates that the previous expression can be repeated 0 or more times.

 For example, if an asterisk stands after 'a' symbol, it means a repetition of that symbol.

-The expression ``ba*`` means ‘b’ and then zero or more repetitions of ‘a’:
+Expression ``ba*`` means ‘b’ and then zero or more repetitions of ‘a’:

 .. code:: py